mgalde/DropTap/hardware/software_requirements.md

 Finally the DropTap needs to use a Ethernet cable to complete the connection and create the bridge .
 This is used to allow communication to continue to flow from the host system to the host network.
 The  Ethernet cable used for the DropTap can be found [HERE ](https://www.amazon.com/Mediabridge-Ethernet-Cable-Feet-31-399-15B/dp/B00BI06G1S) which at this time is listed at $5.49.
 It is important to note that size is not much of a issue as the DropTap should be attached at the local box.

-## Software

-The DropTap system is running Raspbian Stretch with the Desktop Option.
-The kernel version is 4.14 and the current image can be found [HERE. ](https://downloads.raspberrypi.org/raspbian_latest)
-The Node Red components are built into the Raspbian operating system which allows any device to run the DropTap feature.

 ## DropTap Bill of Materials (BOM)